 The leads could be against your AUP (Acceptable Use Policy)

-There are, however, some reputable companies providing leads generation service such as:
+There are, however, some reputable companies providing leads generation services such as:

 SEO (Search Engine Optimization) is another way for generating sales leads.
 By optimizing both site structure and content, Google can crawl more relevant data from your site thus increasing PR and other key indicators that drive up your site’s ranking compared with other competitors.
 This is important since more traffic means more sales leads essentially.
 There are some good SEO tools available on the web:

-There are many ways to generate leads in sales, the best way will definitely be one that fits into your budget and create value to your business.
+There are many ways to generate leads in sales, the best way will definitely be one that fits into your budget and create value for your business.